wellbel123/ML_projects/classification_detection_intruder/README.md

 ## 🧠 Problem Statement

 This is a **binary classification task** where each sample is a user session (a sequence of visited websites with timestamps).
-The goal is to **predict whether the session belongs to Alice**, a specific target user.
+The goal is to **predict whether the session belongs to Alice** - a specific target user.

-We use real session data from the [Kaggle competition](https://www.kaggle.com/c/catch-me-if-you-can-intruder-detection-through-webpage-session-tracking2).
+I used a data from the [Kaggle competition](https://www.kaggle.com/c/catch-me-if-you-can-intruder-detection-through-webpage-session-tracking2).

 ---

 ## 📊 Evaluation Metric

-**ROC-AUC** (Receiver Operating Characteristic - Area Under Curve) is used because:
+**ROC-AUC** is used because:

 - it's threshold-independent
 - handles class imbalance well